zevv/modular/README.md

 modules, and the firmware will make each module behave as a different function like oscillators, filters, wave shapers, delay, reverb, etc.

+Engineering log with some pictures can be found here: http://zevv.nl/play/modular/

 Some specs for the module so far:

 * 204Mhz dual core ARM Cortex M4/M0